-Complaints that involve or are about the head teacher should be addressed to Mr G Newton (the Chair of Governors), via the school office.
+Complaints that involve or are about the Executive Principal should be addressed to Mr A Midgley (Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Miss Mulvana (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Miss J Nuttall (the Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to Mr C Midgley, Chair of Trustees, via the trust office.
+Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to Mr C Midgley (Chair of Trustees) via the trust office.
 Please mark them as Private and Confidential.